jbthayer/tgif/README.md

 * Go swimming
 * Go to farmer's market
 * Go for a run at Stulsaft Park
-* And another thing...let's go to the libarary
+* Go grocery shopping
-* Edit file in GitHub repository using web interface
+* Add a bullet in my local repository
-* Added something here